Wildcrafted Wines Review

 Personalization.
 You can personalize all of their wine clubs.
 Let Laura and Terry know if you have favorite varietals, wines to avoid, etc. and get exactly what you want in each shipment.

 Discount Opportunities.
 Normally we go into a lengthy discussion about wine pricing in our reviews.
-In this case, you’re paying retail for the wine and extra for the personal touch and packing/shipping costs.
 We think their pricing is fair given the nature of their business and the very hands-on approach that goes into selecting every bottle, but it’s not budget-minded.
 There are no discount opportunities.

 Travelfood doesn’t, at present, specifically offer prepaid gift subscriptions.
 You can change the quantity of memberships in the shopping cart.
 If you order more than one, you’ll get an email or a call from Laura asking whether you meant to order 3 shipments for one person or 3 subscriptions for 3 different people.
 Like we said earlier, they’re very hands-on and want to provide great service.
 Alternatively, you can sign someone else up for a subscription and manage the cancellation date yourself.